Tuttotorna/OMNIABASE/README.md

 Human-centered description, standard coordinates, dominant numerical systems, single-sensor views, and default linguistic frames are treated as local conveniences, not absolute anchors.

-Omniabase does not eliminate observation.
+OMNIABASE does not eliminate observation.

 It removes the monopoly of a privileged observer.